qmsk/e2/README.md

 The project consists of a set Go applications, and a Javascript web frontend.

+Once built, the binary Go applications + Javascript assets can be distributed and executed without needing to install the development tools and instructions listed here.

 There are no prebuilt binaries available, yet.

-Once built, the binary Go applications + Javascript assets can be distributed and executed without the development tools and instructions listed here.

 ### Backend